erodola/DLAI-s2-2022/README.md

 Due to the continuously evolving nature of the topic, there is no fixed textbook as a reference.
 Specific material in the form of scientific articles and book chapters will be given throughout the lectures.

+In addition, you can find [Here](https://github.com/erodola/DLAI-s2-2022/resources/Course_notes_Crisostomi.pdf) some supplementary course notes.

 ### Grading

 Evaluation proceeds according to the following steps: